Difference Between Cross Pads and Cartridge Rolls Skip to content

 • Reasonably priced: cartridge rolls are less expensive.
 Even though the purchase price is high up front, its reliable performance makes it long-lasting.

 • Safer: Its conical or cylindrical shape makes it safer by lowering the possibility of unintentional contact with abrasive substances.
-Cartridge rolls are, therefore, safer than cross pads.
+Therefore, cartridge rolls are more secure than cross pads.

 Drawbacks Of Cartridge Rolls